(Oct. 26, 2012) Lupus has become my own personal terrorist. He hides out in the

 Lupus has affected me in ways that seem profound and -- for me, anyway -- quite sad.
 My hands quiver.
 It's strange, because I've always been moved to assist or comfort anyone else whose hands trembled.
 I felt so sorry for them!
 But in my own case, I just feel frustrated and slightly embarrassed.

 I am so unsteady that I look like someone in her nineties when I make my way down the stairs.
 I have fallen down for no apparent reason several times and have sustained long-lasting injuries.
 My vision has worsened dramatically.
 My once-confident, good-looking handwriting is illegible.
 My typing is such a mess that I am amazed I'm actually able to produce a blog.
-I have developed a debilitating stutter
+I have developed a debilitating stutter.

 It was because of these symptoms that I finally began taking Plaquenil.
 As I mentioned earlier, it hasn't provided any relief from them, but I feel that it has a slight overall benefit.